BlitzkriegSoftware/postgres-enterprise-queue/README.md

 .\bash-pg.ps1
 ```

-It opens a bash shell...
+It opens a bash shell...with handy guidance

 ## stop postgres